rafaelbenetti/javascript/README.md

 - The default value for variables is undefined.
 - Functions are stored in the memory with it's entire code.
 - Basically, Javascript only executes the first part of variables's declaration: var nameOfVariable =
-- After the = signal, it's an expression and javascript on only executes expression in runtime.
+- After the = signal, it's an expression and Javascript on only executes expression in runtime.
 ```js
 console.log(hello);